mic-p/MultiPurpose-Host-Checker/README.md

 ## Event handler
 - email_gmail: Send email with gmail. *MPHC* handle correctly OAuth2 protocol.
 See GMAIL readme for more details
-- email_smtp: Send email.
+- email_smtp: Send email via smtp protocol.
 See the documentations for more details
 - execute_cmd: Execute a command.
 See the documentations for more details

 ## Installation